return to homepage

 Height: 6-15 inches (15-38 cm).

-Water: Keep soil evenly moist, but do not allow to stand in water.
+Water: Keep soil evenly moist, but not soggy.

 Soil: Combine half potting mix with half peat moss.
 Don't use potting mix that contains fertilizer (it can dissolve too fast and burn delicate fern roots).

-Fertilizer: Feed once a month spring through summer with liquid fertilizer diluted by half.
+Fertilizer: Feed once a month spring through summer with a balanced houseplant fertilizer diluted by half.
+Fertilize after watering to prevent burning roots.

 Propagation: Division.
-This plant grows from rhizomes that spread horizontally just beneath the surface of the soil.
+This fern grows from rhizomes that spread horizontally just beneath the surface of the soil.
 Divide clump in spring, leaving rhizome attached to 1-2 fronds, and pot in its own container.